 Felix’s mom told him this obvious-to-awesome thing about money that has served him well in life: “you must learn to save first, and spend afterwards”.
 If you want to make a meaningful difference in your ability to save, take an active part in changing your situation – starting today.
 That’s it: simple yet so profound.

 This is life.
 You’ll never ever have absolutely everything under control.
 But that isn’t an excuse to live financially unprepared for unpredictable situations.
 “You’ll know this first hand when you grow up, but for now keep a separate cookie jar with emergency money”.
 Juanma doesn’t keep his rainy day fund in a jar anymore, but he didn’t forget his mom’s tip when organizing his accounts.
 And did it ever come in handy when the time came to pay that unexpected car repair!

 5. Be the hero of your own story

 “There’s no Prince Charming that will come on a white horse and save you financially, Miriam”- my Mother told me.
 “You have to get an education, live well within your means and be self-sufficient”.
 And I took that to heart.
 No one should ever take away your ability to make money nor stop you from living the life you imagined.
 Not depending on anyone to pay your way in life is definitely paramount.

 What is the best financial tip your mom has given you?
+Are there any you would consider being one of the best money tips ever?
 Let us know in the comments below!